 The concept is designed to work at two levels.
 LeaderEthics-Wisconsin is a statewide organization, comprised of local chapters throughout the state.
 Members join LeaderEthics-Wisconsin by: a) completing an application, b) paying a membership fee and c) joining a local chapter.

-Statewide: Members receive regular information (via the Ethics Report) about the ethical leadership performance of elected officials at the national and state level.
-The information will identify examples of ethical leadership and questionable performance: “Kudos” (a green light) and “Uh Ohs” (a red flag).
-The information shared will be from recognized objective sources (voting records, Fact Check.org, PolitiFact, the Washington Post Fact Checker and Vote Smart).
+Statewide: Members receive regular information (via The Ethics Report) about the ethical leadership performance of elected officials at the national and state level.
+The information will identify examples of ethical leadership and questionable performance: a "Green Light" and a "Red Flag".
+The information shared will be from recognized objective sources (voting records, Fact Check.org, PolitiFact, the Washington Post Fact Checker, Vote Smart and other reputable sources).
 Annually, LeaderEthics-Wisconsin will conduct a statewide survey asking members to grade their level of confidence in the ethical leadership performance of elected officials.
 The grades will be compiled and shared with prospective voters via the media.